-This product option adds the MAXDictio module to the advanced qualitative analysis features of MAXQDA Standard.
-The MAXDictio module enables researchers to facilitate a vast range of procedures for quantitative text analysis.
+KWIC, vocabulary & dictionary based analysis Desktop-based for Windows & Mac.
+MAXQDA Plus adds the MAXDictio module to the advanced qualitative analysis features of MAXQDA Standard.
+The MAXDictio module enables researchers to facilitate a vast range of procedures for quantitative content analysis.
 Included are tools for visual text exploration, content analysis, vocabulary analysis, dictionary based analysis and more.

 Visual Text Exploration

-Whether you are analyzing a single speech or an entire bookshelf: MAXDictio allows you to explore the content and structure of your texts without needing to read or code a single sentence in advance.
+Whether you are analyzing a single speech or an entire bookshelf: MAXDictio in MAXQDA Plus allows you to explore the content and structure of your texts without needing to read or code a single sentence in advance.

 Take our Interactive Wordtree for example: It visualizes all the combinations that lead to or from any word of your choice, including a detailed display of frequencies.

-This incredibly powerful feature provides a new and fascinating perspective even on texts you do know, and allows for a comprehensive overview of texts you don’t know.
+This incredibly powerful feature can provide new and fascinating perspectives even on texts you know well and allows for a comprehensive overview of those you don’t.

 Content analysis: From single words…

-Whatever your style of research or unit of analysis: MAXDictio most certainly provides a tool to suit your needs.
+Whatever your style of research or unit of analysis: MAXDictio provides the tools to suit your needs.

-You are interested in the use of certains terms in your material?
+Are you interested in the use of certain terms in your material?

-Use the “Keyword-in-context”-feature to display all the places of finding and their (freely definable) context in an interactive result table.
-One click is all that is needed to jump to the original passage in your document browser.
+Use the “Keyword-in-context” feature to display all word locations and their (freely definable) context in an interactive result table.
+One click is all you need to jump to the original passage in your document browser.

 … to entire word combinations

-Or you check out the frequencies, ranks and distribution of word combinations and filter them according to your own interests.
-The advanced options allow for lemmatization (to summarize words that share the same word stem), the use of stop lists, dissecting your material in conjunction with variables or codes, and more.
+Or you can check out the frequencies, ranks and distribution of word combinations and filter them according to your own interests.
+The advanced options allow for lemmatization (summarizing words that share the same stem), the use of stop lists, the dissection of your material in conjunction with variables or codes, and much more.

 Of course you can also use MAXDictio to analyze frequencies, ranks and the distribution of single words in your material.
 Lemmatization and the use of stop lists and go lists is included, as well as the option to analyse your material in conjunction with variables or codes.

-Our dictionary features allow you to define categories of search terms, whose occurence you can then measure and compare.
-Whether you drag&drop terms from a result table, type them in, import them from a file or automatically derive them from codes: you’ll have lots of opportunities to further process them.
-You can compare the frequencies, ranks and distributions of your specified search terms with each other..
+Our dictionary features allow you to define categories of search terms, the occurrence of which you can then measure and compare.
+Whether you drag-and-drop terms from a result table, type them in, import them from a file or automatically derive them from codes: you’ll have lots of opportunities to process them further.
+You can compare the frequencies, ranks and distributions of your specified search terms with each other …

 … and discover their value

 … or analyze the frequencies for entire dictionary categories.
-Use the Category-Matrix-Browser to visualize your findings.
-Once you want to take your analysis to another level, you can automatically code your categories and all of your search terms, or transform them into document variables.
+Use the Category Matrix Browser to visualize your findings.
+If you want to continue your analysis on another level, you can automatically code your categories and all your search terms, or transform them into document variables.

-MAXDictio allows for japanese language support, makes it easy to manage multiple stop- and go-lists, and quickly summons a tag cloud for every piece of your material that you are interested in.
-Every result table is interactive, meaning that you just need one mouseclick to jump to the original passage in the document browser, or that you can drag and drop results from frequency tables into your dictionary.
-You might also code your search results with a new or existing code, and include as much context in words, sentences or paragraphs as you like.
-Or you export your results as excel- or even as html-files.
+MAXDictio allows you to analyze Japanese texts, makes it easy to manage multiple stop and go-lists, and quickly creates a tag cloud for every piece of your material you are interested in.
+Every result table is interactive which means that you just need one mouse click to jump to the original passage in the document browser or that you can drag-and-drop results from frequency tables into your dictionary.
+You can also code your search results with a new or existing code and include as much context in words, sentences or paragraphs as you like.
+Or you can export your results as Excel or even as HTML files.